B.S.Ed. in Elementary/Special Education

 Begin your journey to the classroom

-Mercer’s Bachelor of Science in Education (B.S.Ed.) in Elementary/Special Education prepares students for initial teacher certification to teach children in grades P through 5.
-The program is designed for future elementary school teachers who do not hold a bachelor’s degree.
+Teach students the lessons they will carry with them for the rest of their lives and positively influence young learners and families through elementary and special education.
+Earning a Bachelor of Science in Education (B.S.Ed.) in Elementary/Special Education from Mercer University will prepare you for initial teacher certification in grades P–5.
 Aspiring teachers who currently hold a bachelor’s degree in a field other than education can explore Mercer’s Master of Arts in Teaching in Elementary Education.

 Successful completion of the program and passing scores on the appropriate GACE Content assessments lead to eligibility for Level 4 induction certification.